DNyakonyu/Akan-Names/README.md

 Select gender Input example male gender output male gender

-Select gender Input example female gender output female
+Select gender Input example female gender output female gender

 If the above is submitted.
 Input example, the program compares the inputs with the conditions set for the inputs eg if No input field is empty, the program executes else an alert to enter required infomation.